tastybug/zettelkasten/catalog/gcp/gcp-identities-and-permissions.md

 # Identity Aware Proxy (IAP)

-IAP is an OAuth2 proxy that you can put in front of Compute Engine, GKE and on-premise applications.
+IAP is an OAuth2 proxy that you can put in front of AppEngine, Compute Engine, GKE and on-premise applications.
 It takes the caller through the usual authentication flow and checks with IAM if the caller has permission to reach the target.

 IAP is usually in front of an ingress control or load balancers.